Oracle Real Application Testing – Solution to Test Oracle DB Before Moving to Production

 • User/Schema changes

 It is always advised to run the SQL Performance Analyze on a test or a UAT (User Application Testing) system rather than on a Production system.
-Since, while testing the effects of the change in terms of performance we could inadvertently affect the users running in the production instance.
-Also, running it on a test will ensure we do not tamper with any currently running processes on production.
+Since, while testing the effects of a change in terms of performance, we could inadvertently affect the users running in the production instance.

 Oracle Real Application Testing 3

-SQL Performance Analysis involves the following steps.
+SQL Performance Analysis involves the following steps:

-Step #1) Capturing SQL workload
+Step #1: Capturing SQL Workload

-Determine the SQL statements that would be part of your SQL workload from your production instance which you would like to analyze.
+Determine the SQL statements that would be part of your SQL workload from your production instance, which you would like to analyze.
 This workload should ideally represent the workload that you might have in your production.

 We capture these statements in a SQL Tuning Set and feed this SQL Tuning Set to the SQL Performance Analyzer.

-Step #2) Creating a SQL Performance Analyzer Task
+Step #2: Creating a SQL Performance Analyzer Task

 To run the Analyzer, you need to first create a SQL Performance Analyzer task.
-This task is nothing but a repository which consolidates all the data about the analysis which is executed by the SQL Performance Analyzer.
+This task is nothing but a repository that consolidates all the data about the analysis which is executed by the SQL Performance Analyzer.
 As indicated earlier, the SQL Tuning Set is fed as a stimulant to the Analyzer.

-Step #3) Pre-Change SQL Performance Trial
+Step #3: Pre-Change SQL Performance Trial

 After having created the SQL Performance Analyzer task and the SQL Tuning Set, we need to build the infrastructure on the Test system.

-Please note that when we plan to use a system to test, we need to make sure it is very similar to the production system in terms of hardware, software and storage so that we can replicate a similar environment.
+Please note that when we plan to use a system to test, we need to make sure it is very similar to the production system in terms of hardware, software, and storage so that we can replicate a similar environment.

 Once the Test system is appropriately configured, we can build the pre-change version of the data using SQL Performance Analyzer.
+This can be achieved by using either Enterprise Manager or APIs (inbuilt procedures).

-Step #4) Post-Change SQL Performance Trial
+Step #4: Post-Change SQL Performance Trial

 The Post-Change trial is performed on the test system after making some changes to the system.
+Once this is completed, we will have two SQL trials, pre-change, and post-change to compare.

-Step #5) Generating a Report
+Step #5: Generating a Report

-After executing the Pre-change and Post-change trials, the performance data collected in them can be compared by running a comparison analysis using SQL Performance Analyzer.
+After executing the Pre-change and Post-change trials, the performance data collected in them can be compared by running a comparison analysis using the SQL Performance Analyzer.

 Once this comparison task is completed, we can generate a report to identify the SQL statement’s performance which was part of the workload we intended to test.
+By reviewing the report, we can judge and make conclusions on the performance of the SQL Statements and then deploy the system changes in production.

 The workflow illustrated above can be graphically represented as shown below.